tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 an adversary learns information about the external PSK or its identifier by virtue of it appearing in cleartext in a ClientHello.
 As a result, a passive adversary can link two or more connections together that use the same external PSK on the wire.
-Applications should take precautions when using external PSKs if these risks are a concern.
+Applications should take precautions when using external PSKs if these risks.

 In addition to linkability in the network, external PSKs are intrinsically linkable by PSK receivers.
 Specifically, servers can link successive connections that use the same external PSK together.
 Preventing